 Fine tune your shooting skills.
-Whether you want to get more proficient with your bow, sight in a new rifle or hone your bird shooting skills, Turcotte range is the place to go.
-It houses pistol ranges, rifle ranges at different distances, archery ranges, skeet range, 5 stand and a sporting clay course.
+Whether you want to get more proficient with your bow, sight in a new rifle, practice shooting your pistol, or hone your bird shooting skills, our Turcotte Range is the place to go.
+We have a pistol range, a 300-yard rifle range, 2 archery ranges, 2 skeet ranges, a 5-stand range, and a sporting clay course.

 As of 7-1-13, WMA Permits are no longer required to shoot at our Turcotte Range Facility.
 Instead, an entrance fee/permit system has been instituted.
 Shooters may pay by one of two methods: either (a) pay $5.50 per hour, or (b) purchase an Annual Range Permit (prices listed below).

 We now accept payment with either a credit or a debit card, cash or a personal check!

 More information on the fees charged at MDWFP public shooting facilities can be found at LE - 6.1; Range Fees.

 - Annual Non-Resident Range Permit - $84.29